Limo123123/limowebserverinstaller/README.md

 Arch linux and Windows is not Supportet

-The Download of the exhale of the webserver content can be up to 1-2 Hours, The Download is provided by Dropbox (This is not a Advertising)
+The Download of the exhale of the webserver content can be up to 15-60 Minuts, The Download is provided by Dropbox (This is not a Advertising)

 # Here is the Download
 And here it is: